-Spatial-temporal representation learning has made great progress in recent years, which can utilize spatial or/and temporal information to complete specific tasks including visual understanding (object detection, scene graph generation, visual grounding, visual commonsense reasoning), action detection and recognition, and visual question answering, etc. In this section, we introduce these representative spatial-temporal learning tasks and discuss the existing challenges and necessity of applying causal reasoning to spatial-temporal representation learning.
+Visual representation learning has made great progress in recent years, which can utilize spatial or/and temporal information to complete specific tasks, including visual understanding (object detection, scene graph generation, visual grounding, visual commonsense reasoning), action detection and recognition, and visual question answering, etc. In this section, we introduce these representative visual learning tasks and discuss the existing challenges and necessity of applying causal reasoning to visual representation learning.